Reduction of Class Activation Uncertainty with Background Information: Abstract

 \section{Abstract}

 Multitask learning is a popular approach to training high-performing neural networks with improved generalization.
 In this paper, we propose a background class to achieve improved generalization at a lower computation compared to multitask learning to help researchers and organizations with limited computation power.
 We also present a methodology for selecting background images and discuss potential future improvements.
-We apply our approach to several datasets and achieved improved generalization with much lower computation.
-We also investigate class activation mappings (CAMs) of the trained model and observed the tendency towards looking at a bigger picture in a few class classification problems with the proposed model training methodology.
-Applying transformer with the proposed background class, we receive state-of-the-art (SOTA) performance on STL-10, CIFAR-10, CIFAR-100, Oxford-102, Caltech-101, and CINIC-10 datasets.
+We apply our approach to several datasets and achieve improved generalization with much lower computation.
+Through the class activation mappings (CAMs) of the trained models, we observed the tendency towards looking at a bigger picture with the proposed model training methodology.
+Applying the vision transformer with the proposed background class, we receive state-of-the-art (SOTA) performance on CIFAR-10C, Caltech-101, and CINIC-10 datasets.
 Example scripts are available in the `CAM' folder of the following GitHub Repository: github.com/dipuk0506/UQ

+\begin{IEEEImpStatement} A well-generalized machine-learning model provides good performance in both training and test datasets.
+In this paper, we have proposed an efficient generalization technique.
+The proposed method generalizes both the initial layers and the end layers.
+Moreover, the proposed method requires a smaller model and less training time compared to multitask learning.
+We applied the proposed method with transfer learning, vision transformers, and SpinalNet end layers and achieved eye-catching performance.
+We achieved state-of-the-art performance in CIFAR-10C, Caltech-101, and CINIC-10 datasets.
+We shared scripts and made the paper publicly available.
+Researchers have started to apply our method and cite our paper.
+We can potentially observe more applications of the proposed method in the upcoming years. \end{IEEEImpStatement}